pyeve/eve/docs/features.rst

 without worry for any new collection or even an existing collection which has not previously had versioning enabled.

+Additionally, there are caching corner cases unique to document versions.
+A specific document version includes the ``_latest_version`` field, the value of which will change when a new document version is created.
+To account for this, Eve determines the time ``_latest_version`` changed (the timestamp of the last update to the primary document) and uses that value to populate the ``Last-Modified`` header and check the ``If-Modified-Since`` conditional cache validator of specific document version queries.
+Note that this will be different from the timestamp in the version's last updated field.
+The etag for a document version does not change when ```_latest_version``` changes, however.
+This results in two corner cases.
+First, a query using only ``If-None-Match`` for cache validation will receive ``Not Modified``responses even when the cached ``_latest_version`` should be updated.
+Second, a version fetched and cached in the same second that multiple new versions are created can receive incorrect ``Not Modified`` responses on ensuing ``GET`` queries due to ``Last-Modified`` values having a resolution of one second and the static etag values not providing indication of the changes.
+These are both highly unlikely scenarios, but an application expecting multiple edits per second should account for the possibility of holing stale ``_latest_version`` data.

 For more information see and :ref:`global` and :ref:`domain`.